-Does the CDS Market Anticipate Future Changes in Firm Risk?
+Does the CDS Market Anticipate Changes in Firm Risk?

 Date Written: October 22, 2018

-We investigate whether CDS spreads contain information about future changes in firm risk.
-Using 1,520 credit rating reviews from 2004-2015, we document that CDS spreads of firms under review for downgrade change systematically into the direction implied by the review outcome: they widen before downgrades and tighten before confirmations.
-CDS spreads also widen before rating reviews resulting in downgrades and before deteriorations of firms’ key financial ratios.
+We investigate whether the CDS market anticipates changes in firm risk, exploiting the uncertainty about the outcomes of credit rating reviews (rating changes or confirmations).
+We find that CDS spreads of firms under review for downgrade move systematically into the direction implied by the review outcome: they widen before downgrades and tighten before confirmations.
+Moreover, CDS spreads start widening before rating reviews that result in downgrades and before deteriorations of firms’ key financial ratios.
 We do not find similar effects for firms’ stock returns.
-The evidence suggests that the CDS market anticipates firms’ financial decisions that lead to future increases in default risk.
+The evidence suggests that the CDS market anticipates firms’ financial decisions that increase default risk.

 Keywords: Credit default swaps, credit risk, informational efficiency, credit ratings, rating reviews

 JEL Classification: G14, G24, G32, G33